MarconiLab/MarconiLab.github.io/README.md

 The charting library is called HighStock.
 It is awesome!
 HighSoft, the owners say, "Do you want to use Highstock for a personal or non-profit project?
 Then you can use Highchcarts for free under the Creative Commons Attribution-NonCommercial 3.0 License. "

-# How to create a Github PAge
+# How to create a Github Page

 Source: https://pages.github.com/